GitGuardian/ggcanary/README.md

 }
 ```

-This will create the ggcanaries
+It will create the ggcanaries:

 - `ggtoken1` with tags `{"tag_1": "John Doe", "source": "email"}`
 - `ggtoken2` with no tags

 ### Add a new ggcanary

-In order to add a new ggcanary, you will need to modify the list of ggcanaries.
+To add a new ggcanary, you will need to modify the list of ggcanaries.
 For example, to create a third ggcanary `ggtoken3`, change the value of the `users` block in `terraform.tfvars` to

 ```
 users = {